gaoqiqi88888/ipso_bpr/README.md

 ——————————————————————————————————————————

+***Paper C. 3) Quantitative Performance Evaluation***

+FIGURE 7.
+Comparison of algorithm convergence.
+FIGURE 8.
+Comparison of the best fitness values.
+TABLE II Comparative Performance Metrics for the Baseline and IPSOBPNN

 ***Paper D.COMPARISON OF THE EFFECTS OF FIVE IMAGE RESTORATION ALGORITHMS***

 TABLE III Comprehensive PSNR Comparisons of Five Restoration Algorithms (dB)